Keauhou Place

 No analysis available

-I looked for direct references to patrol service, roving security, or a patrolled building.
-The remarks do mention 24-hour security and staffed management/security, but not patrol service specifically, so I am not treating this as confirmed.
+I searched for direct references to patrol service, roving security, or a patrolled building.
+The remarks mention 24-hour security, security staff, resident manager, and secure entry, but not an actual security patrol service.

 No analysis available